 - Sound judgment and maturity in decision-making

 - U.S. citizenship is a not requirement.
 However, ACS will not provide any assistance in obtaining the necessary work permits and visas.

-The next application cycle for the Congressional Fellowships and the Science Policy Fellowship will open November 15, 2021 for the 2022-2023 term.
+The application cycle for the 2023-2024 Congressional and Science Policy Fellowships will open on November 15, 2022.
 Interviews are conducted in early spring.
 Offers are extended no later than April 30.

 The application package consists of:

 - A resume detailing education, professional experience, and previous public policy experience and/or community involvement

 - ACS membership number